 T’is the season to be jolly, but that shouldn’t mean you emerge in January with a belly that would make Saint Nick himself look trim!
 Here are some sure-fire ways of surviving the holidays without overindulging:

-Fight the savory/sweet cycle
+Fight the savoury/sweet cycle

 We’ve all been there – you’ve just filled yourself to the brim with cheese, crackers and crisps.
 You couldn’t possibly eat any more, and then somehow you find room for some chocolate log, ice cream, and a few treats from the quality street tin!
 Dieticians at USANA Health Sciences believe this is because our brains are hard-wired to crave variety.
 Our ancestors would need to look for variety in their food to get a balanced diet.
-This is why you can feel full up on savory snacks, but then immediately crave sweet foods, and magically find room for them.
+This is why you can feel full-up on savoury snacks, but then immediately crave sweet foods, and magically find room for them.

 Find your Christmas spirit